-An excellent way to promote your art and to increase your visibility online is to win or even place in a highly regarded photo contest.
-Many professional photographers today have competitions to thank for getting them started on the road to a successful career.
+An excellent idea to promote your art and increase your visibility online is to win or place in a highly regarded photo contest.
+Many professional photographers today have competitions to acknowledge for assisting them on the road to a successful career.

-Entering and winning photo contest can be considered a highly fruitful business if you take it seriously.
-Each year photography periodicals hand out plenty of dollars worth of prizes.
-If you add that to the rewards provided by other journals and organizations, statistically you have a chance to win as someone must win.
+Entering and winning a photo challenge is a fruitful business movement if you take it seriously.
+Each year photography periodicals distribute a wealth of prizes.
+If you add that to the benefits provided by other journals and organizations, you statistically have as much of a chance of winning as anyone else.

 Secrets to success:

-- Read the guidelines and follow them!
-There is entirely no point putting a lot of hard work into shooting an entrance if it doesn’t fit the expectations.
+- Read and follow the guidelines!
+There is entirely no reason to put hard work into entering a contest if your photo doesn’t fit the expectations.

-- Produce something original, so that it stands out, and only enter your very best work.
+- Produce something original so that it stands out.
+Only enter your very best work.

-- You may disregard your first ideas, though, because they’re probably too apparent, and wait until you feel you have something really original.
+- Disregard your first ideas, because they’re perhaps too apparent.
+Wait until you feel you have something truly original.

-- Only enter a photo contest that appeals to you, so you like the subject.
+- Only enter a photo challenge that appeals to you.
+Enjoy the subject!

-- Shoot pictures designed for the competition and begin focusing on ideas as far in advance as possible.
+- Shoot pictures designed for the competition and consider ideas as far in advance as possible.

 - Use impact.
-Here are some simple kinds of effects that work very well at catching the attention: humor, expression, color, and shape.
-If your image incites viewers to ask questions, chances are, that image has a good story, and could fare pretty well in a contest.
+Here are examples of effects that catch the attention of judges: humor, expression, color and shape.
+If your image incites viewers to ask questions, it is likely that the image has a solid story and could fare well in a contest.

 - Your images should be well exposed, composed and in focus.
-In one word, your photos have to be technically perfect.
-Don’t think that the jury will consider your mistakes as photographic genius.
+In other words, your photos have to be technically perfect.
+Don’t assume that the judges will consider your mistakes as a photographic genius.

-- With some photography periodicals, you can enter photo contests that are spread over almost a year, if you flop in a single category you have the chance to catch up in subsequent weeks and still clinch the overall prize.
+- With some photography periodicals, you can enter photo contests that take place over a long time period, such as a year.
+If you stagger in a category, you have the chance to catch up in subsequent weeks and secure the overall prize.

-- Test your photos with your friends and your family before submitting them to the photo contest.
-Don’t take offense if they don’t like them.
-Critics are always good.
-But, don’t share these photos on the internet, they would lose their originality.
+- Test your photos with your friends and family before submitting them to the photo contest.
+Don’t take offense if they don’t like them; critics are always fruitful.
+Don’t share the photos on the internet as they would lose their originality.

 Rules to watch out before entering a photo contest:

 Most competitions are honorable.
 They desire to improve the standard of photography by giving prizes and acknowledgment to photographers.
-For that reason, rules often contain a clause regarding the use of the winning photographs, such as showing the winning pictures without further payment to the photographer.
-Please note the part that affirms winning pictures.
-Winning photographers are usually awarded a material prize as payment-in-kind for the use of the picture in a limited fashion.
-This should not affect © copyright which should always remain with the photographer.
+For that reason, rules often contain a clause regarding the use of the winning photographs.
+For example, the contest organizers may show the winning pictures without further payment to the photographer.
+Please note the section of rules that discusses winning pictures.
+Winning photographers are usually awarded a material prize as payment-in-kind for the use of the photo in a limited fashion.
+This award should not affect copyright, which should always remain with the photographer.

 Avoid competitions where you may lose copyright of your images.
-Luckily these are few and far between, but mistakes have been made in the past.
-The use of pictures submitted to competitions can lead to exploitation of photographers by some organizers.
-This is because all too often competitions have rules that include phrases like: “we reserve the right to use ALL images submitted.”
-If an image isn’t good enough to win a prize but is good enough to be used to advertise the competition or any other use by the competition organizers then the photographer should be paid for the use of the image!
-That may only be a token amount, but it should be paid, and copyright of the image acknowledged to the photographer.
+Luckily, these situations are few and far between, but be aware of them to avoid mistakes.
+The use of pictures submitted to competitions can lead to the exploitation of photographers by organizers.
+This situation happens when the contest includes rules with phrases such as: “we reserve the right to use ALL images submitted.”
+If an image isn’t acceptable enough to win a prize but is enough to be used as an advertisement or other use, then the photographer should be paid for the use of the image.
+Payment may only be a token amount, the artist should receive restitution, and the copyright should be acknowledged.

-Enter some photo contests and you will stand a good chance of making a name for yourself and winning some very nice prizes.
-But the most important point, have fun!
-If you lose one contest, don’t be discouraged.
-Keep shooting, and continue submitting images to photo contests.
-All the best!
+Enter photo contests, and you will have the opportunity to make a name for yourself and win prizes.
+The most crucial objective is to have fun!
+If you lose a photo challenge, don’t be discouraged.
+Keep pursuing and submitting images to photo contests.